microsoft/CSS-SystemCenter-ServiceManager/README.md

-# Microsoft System Center **Service Manager** Support Scripts
+# Microsoft System Center - Service Manager Support Scripts

+## The Repository

-This repository contains several scripts for supporting and troubleshooting Microsoft Service Manager (SCSM).
+This repository is the home of several scripts for Microsoft System Center - Service Manager (SCSM).
+The scripts are intended for identifying and resolving a wide range of issues regarding SCSM.

 For more information, see the documentation for individual scripts: